dndx/phantun/README.md

 out-of-order delivery are fully preserved even if the connection ends up looking like a TCP connection from the perspective of firewalls/NAT devices.

+Phantun means Phantom TUN, as it is an obfuscator for UDP traffic that does just enough work to make it pass through stateful firewall/NATs as TCP packets.

 ![Traffic flow diagram](images/traffic-flow.png)

 # Usage